core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 > 0x82 0x00 0x4b H e l l o 0x20 w o r l d

-In effect, the serialization for a single object is done by prefixing the object with information about its content-format (here: 0x82 0x00) and its length (here: 0x4b).
+In effect, the serialization for a single object is done by prefixing the object with information that there is one object (here: 0x82), about its content-format (here: 0x00) and its length (here: 0x4b).

 For more than one representation included in an application/multipart-core representation, the head of the CBOR array